hnryjmes/effective-testing-rspec3/README.md

 * The difference between acceptance specs and unit specs / How to use dependency injection to write flexible, testable code / The use of test doubles/mock objects to stand in for real ones / How to refactor your specs to keep them clean and readable

+* using dependency injections

+* "A test double is an object that stands in for another one during a test."

+* waiting to refactor code

+* "It's tempting to start factoring out duplicate code while you're still writing your specs.
+Avoid that temptation: get your specs passing first, and then refactor.
+That way, you can use your specs to check your refactoring."

 *